openlookeng/website/content/en-us/docs/docs/connector/HBase.md

 1. Create a table and directly link to a existing table in the HBase data source.

 2. Create a new table that does not exist in the HBase data source.
+We must specify 'external = false'.

 Below is an example of how to create a table `schemaName.tableName` and link it to an existing table named `hbaseNamespace:hbaseTable` :